 Best Robotic: Worx WR150 Landroid L 20V Power Share Robotic Lawn Mower

 Wish you could watch your lawn be mowed from the comfort of your couch or know that the job will be done when you get home from work?
 Make it so with a robotic lawn mower like the Worx Landroid.

-This battery-powered lawn mower is equipped with the technology to zip around up to ¼ acre of property mowing down grass before heading back to its base to recharge or escape the rain.
-The Landroid arrives pre programmed and with the AIA technology needed to navigate narrow areas or to maneuver around obstacles.
-If it does reach an impasse, it is equipped with an audible beep that lets you know it needs rescuing.
+This battery-powered lawn mower is equipped with the technology to zip around up to 1/2 an acre of property mowing down grass before heading back to its base to recharge or escape the rain.
+The Landroid arrives pre-programmed and with the AIA technology needed to navigate narrow areas or to maneuver around obstacles.
+It also can be controlled via smartphone with the Landroid mobile app, allowing you to plan your mowing schedule with ease.

 07 of 08